 GEN3 sent us the Stride for us to run through the paces and after pounding the pavement for a few weeks, we’re back to tell the tale.

-Disclaimer: GEN3 sent us the Stride free of charge for the purposes of this review and generously sponsored this review.
+Disclaimer: GEN3 sponsored this review and sent us the Stride free of charge for the purposes of this review.

 At first glance, the GEN3 Stride looks like a tame commuter bike.
 The white, step-through frame, the compact 26″ x 1.75″ CST hybrid tires, and the frame-integrated battery all contribute to an understated look.
 It almost looks shy.
 Over the years of reviewing electric bikes, I have ridden just about every combination under the sun, from underpowered single-speed vehicles to mega monsters that push the limits of what’s legally allowed within the definition of an electric bike.

 Scanning the bike as if reading a book by its cover, as we all do at first glance, I mounted the Stride and casually took off up the street, pulling a wheelie.
 I was instantly impressed as the torque from the Bafang 500-watt rear hub motor kicked in and threatened to turn my lazy wheelie into something altogether more acrobatic.
 With a renewed sense of respect for the bike, I continued up the hill from my house, throttling down the pedal assist to a more tame level.

 Assembling the Stride took an average amount of time, at just under an hour for me to take it from boxed up on the doorstep to fully assembled.
 As with any electric bike, for those comfortable with basic bicycle maintenance, assembly should be a breeze but if you’re unsure, it’s always best to seek help from professionals.
 If you’re going to have it assembled, I recommend working with a bike shop before ordering and having it shipped directly to them to eliminate the need to shuttle an awkwardly large box across town.